umeshpin/pyfdp/Read and Write.md

-# Read and Write file
+# Read and write file